“The greatness of a nation and its moral progress can be judged by the way its animals are treated.”

 Your dog or cat can be spayed two (2) weeks after the puppies or kittens have stopped feeding off of their mother or approximately eight (8) to ten (10) weeks.

-Our low-cost vaccination clinic is every Wednesday beginning at 2:00 PM and continues until at least 4:00 PM.
+Our low-cost vaccination clinic is every Wednesday from 1:00 PM until 4:00 PM.
 Our clinic has a large selection of veterinarian products and vaccines.

 You may utilize our low-cost spay and neuter services, which are performed on Mondays, Thursdays and Fridays, by appointment.
 Call 558-DOGS (3647) for an appointment.